Aleph-Alpha/magma/README.md

 ## Checkpoint

 We also publish a model checkpoint that has been used for the publication.
 It is hosted on our infrastructure and downloads automatically.
-It can be downloaded manually here: https://bit.ly/aleph_alpha_magma_download
+It can be downloaded manually here: https://huggingface.co/Aleph-Alpha/magma-research

-This checkpoint can also be [played around with on a space](https://huggingface.co/spaces/EleutherAI/magma) managed by [Heath Mitchell](https://github.com/Heath123), [AK](https://mobile.twitter.com/ak92501), and [Stella Biderman](https://stellabiderman.com).
-(This is a 3rd party space, not managed by Aleph Alpha.)

 ## Loading a model for inference